-It’s a Scott Derrickson morning at Deliver Us From Evil, the guy that brought us Sinister, and will eventually bring us a film version of the Marvel Comics character Doctor Strange, is going to be writing a big-screen adaptation of the classic TV series, The Outer Limits.
-Scott Derrickson is controlling transmission., because, along with co-writing and directing
+It’s a Scott Derrickson morning at Yell!
+Magazine, because, along with co-writing and directing Deliver Us From Evil, the guy that brought us Sinister, and will eventually bring us a film version of the Marvel Comics character Doctor Strange, is going to be writing a big screen adaptation of the classic TV series, The Outer Limits.
+Scott Derrickson is controlling transmission.

 They’ll be adapting an episode originally written by Harlan Ellison, called “Demon with a Glass Hand.”
-The story is about a man with no memory of the past 10 days of his life, who now has his left hand replaced with a robotic computer hand.
-He’s also being hunted by aliens and has to deal with time travel, and if you’re thinking that it all sounds a little crazy, don’t be worried — it’s a story by Harlan Ellison.
+The story is about a man with no memory of the past ten days of his life, who now has his left hand replaced with a robotic, computer hand.
+He’s also being hunted by aliens and has to deal with time travel, and if you’re thinking that it all sounds a little crazy, don’t be worried.
+It’s a story by Harlan Ellison.
 No one does “seemingly impenetrably crazy” better than Ellison.